 People who use antidepressants may experience a dry mouth, which can also alter taste perception.

-What to do: The bitter taste usually resolves within a few days of taking a new medication.
+How to treat: The bitter taste usually resolves within a few days of taking a new medication.
 However, if it is constant and unpleasant, notify your prescriber, who may suggest an alternative medication for you.

 Dysgeusia, a change to taste perception, is a very common symptom for many women during the first trimester of pregnancy.
 It arises due to hormonal changes and usually resolves within a few days.

-What to do: An effective way of getting rid of the bitter taste in the mouth is to drink lemonade or suck on a lemon popsicle.
+How to treat: An effective way of getting rid of the bitter taste in the mouth is to drink lemonade or suck on a lemon popsicle.

 4. Vitamin supplements